Sébastien Corchia: International career

 Sébastien is a French youth international.
 He has played on the under-17, under-18, and the under-19 team.
 With the under-17 team, Corchia made his debut in a 2–1 friendly defeat to the Czech Republic appearing as a substitute in the second half for Julien Berthomier.
 His only other appearance with the team was the return match against the Czech Republic, which ended 1–1.
 Corchia was a late participant with the under-18 team making his debut in the Slovakia Cup on 28 April 2008 against the hosts.
 He appeared in all three group stage matches, which is where France suffered elimination.

 Corchia was a key participant in the under-19 team that qualified for the 2009 UEFA European Under-19 Football Championship and was named to the tournament playing the full 90 minutes in the squad's opening 1–1 draw with Serbia.
 He played in all four of the squad's matches including the semi-final, where they suffered elimination losing 1–3 in extra time to England with Corchia receiving a red card.
 He appeared in all 19 matches the team contested.
 Corchia is also eligible to represent the country of his father's ancestors, Italy.
 He has dual citizenship with France and Italy and holds an Italian passport.

-On 27 August 2009, Corchia was selected to the under-21 squad, for the first time, for their upcoming 2011 UEFA European Under-21 Football Championship qualification matches against Slovenia on 4 September and the Ukraine on 8 September.
+On 27 August 2009, Corchia was selected to the under-21 squad, for the first time, for their upcoming 2011 UEFA European Under-21 Football Championship qualification matches against Slovenia on 4 September and Ukraine on 8 September.
 Corchia made his debut in the Ukraine match starting in the right back position.
 France drew the match 1–1.
 Corchia appeared with the team in the next five matches before dropping out of the selection that was to play in two friendly matches against Argentina in Buenos Aires on 20 and 24 May.

 On 25 August 2016, Corchia was called up to the senior squad for the first time for a friendly against Italy and a 2018 FIFA World Cup qualification against Belarus.

 Corchia made his debut on 15 November against Ivory Coast, replacing Djibril Sidibé for the final 21 minutes of a 0–0 home draw.